RE2-M/cw-crafting/readme.md

 - Easy addition of new recipes
 - Exports to give blueprints (through loot for example)
 - A UI made in VUE
-- Support for OX and QB inventory with limited support for other inventories (through QB)
+- Support for OX and QB inventory and RSG inventory with limited support for other inventories (through QB)
 - Crafting skill reqirements

 # Developed by Coffeelot and Wuggie